carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 ~~~
 {: .output}

 Inside the container, we can run commands to install Python.
-The "alpine" version of
+The Alpine version of
 Linux has a installation tool called `apk` that we can use to install Python.

 ~~~